 Physical Security vs. verification of the operation of cameras

-Time shift between the recording and the real time for the data recorded by the camera
+Time shift between recording and real-time data

 Does camera “see” what it should?

 The last point worth checking concerns the operating range of the cameras.
-During an audit at another facility which I attended as an observer, the auditor noted that the camera did not “see” the loading area.
-This was due to the fact that after the camera was installed, a ventilation system was added to the façade.
-As a result, the camera “has seen” the tube, instead of the loading area.
+During an audit at another facility, which I attended as an observer, the auditor noted that the camera did not “see” the loading area.

 Physical security – summary